Shen Changyin and Shen Changping

-The brothers Shen Changyin (沈长银, January 26, 1975 – April 27, 2006) and Shen Changping (沈长平, March 8, 1983 – April 27, 2006) are Chinese serial killers and cannibals who murdered and ate the livers of 11 sex workers between June 2003 and August 2004.
+The brothers Shen Changyin (沈长银, January 26, 1975 – April 27, 2006) and Shen Changping (沈长平, March 8, 1983 – April 27, 2006) were Chinese serial killers and cannibals who murdered and ate the livers of 11 prostitutes between June 2003 and August 2004.
 They were aided by Li Chunling and three other female accomplices.

 Murders

-In June 2003, the Shen brothers began murdering sex workers in Lanzhou, Gansu, China.
+In June 2003, the Shen brothers began murdering prostitutes in Lanzhou, Gansu, China.
 Their first victim was Yao Fang, whom they lured to a house and tied up.
 After forcing her to provide her bank account PIN, they strangled and dismembered her.

 In late November 2003, the Shens robbed Li Chunling in the same manner as Yao; however, they decided against killing her when she offered to bring them more victims.
 When Li brought them a woman several days later, the brothers robbed her then forced Li to kill her.
 Then they removed her kidney, burned her body with sulphuric acid, and flushed it down the toilet.
-The victim was a sex worker.
+The victim was a prostitute.